Nof HaGalil: Economy

 The Strauss Group chocolate factory in the city's industrial zone employs over 600 workers.

 Education

 In 2010, the city had 12 elementary schools and two high schools.
 In 2019, after a successful school fundraising, a scientific and ecological greenhouse was set up on a 500 square meters site in the Atzmon elementary school.
 The students of Atzmon not only grow vegetables and fruits, but also invent new varieties and experiment with the scientific process involved in their development.

 A new high school for religious boys opened in 2010 and the Yeshivat Hesder of Maalot, which combines army service with Torah study, opened a branch there.
 The city also has a regional engineering college, Nof HaGalil Technology College.

 Although Nof Hagalil have four Arabic-speaking private preschools, its municipality has refused to open any Arab schools, in order to discourage continued Arab immigration to the city.

+Tourism

+The Nof HaGalil municipality cares for maintaining the city's green grounds and the forestry of the city.
+Located by the city is Churchill Forest, the money for which has been donated by the Jewish community of the United Kingdom in memory of Sir Winston Churchill.
+The forest, which lies on the downslope between Nazareth and the Jezreel Valley, provides observation spots on the valley view.

 Sports

 Hapoel Nof HaGalil is the city's major football club.
 The city's other football club, F.C.
 Nazareth Illit, plays in Liga Gimel.

 The city's main football stadium is Green Stadium.
 In addition to hosting matches of the city's two football teams, the stadium hosted in the past Israeli Premier League matches of Hapoel Acre and Bnei Sakhnin whose stadiums did not meet Israeli Premier League.
 During 2013–14 the stadium also hosted Hapoel Afula matches.

 The city's basketball team, Hapoel Nof HaGalil, plays in the IBA fourth tier, Liga Alef.

 The city's table tennis team, Hapoel Nof HaGalil, plays at the Israeli Table-tennis Premier league.
 The team won both the championship and the state cup at the 2011–12 season.